About the Course

 The course is open to all students who have taken Biology of Organisms (BIOL 206 or equivalent), Ecology and Evolution (BIOL 215) or their equivalents.
 Students who have taken ENVR 200 and ENVR 202 in the Ã山ǿ¼é School of Environment can substitute these courses for BIOL 215, but will still need to have taken BIOL 206 or some other course that teaches basic statistics.
 If you have taken BIOL 373 or some other introductory statistics course, it is not necessary to have taken BIOL 206.
 In general this course works best for students starting their U3 year who have had some advanced training in ecology and/or animal behaviour such as BIOL 308 (Ecological Dynamics), BIOL 307 (Behavioural Ecology) and/or BIOL 306 (Neurobiology and Behaviour).
 It also is useful to have some experience or courses in plant and animal identification, soils, hydrology and the like but these are not requirements.
 Taking BIOL 331 at the start of your U2 year is possible, but often proves less satisfying than if you wait until you have had more background in advanced courses.

-The course instructors for 2024 are Dr. Rowan Barrett and Dr. Anna Hargreaves (Course Coordinators), and Dr. Catherine Potvin.
-Please contact Dr. Rowan Barrett (rowan.barrett [at] mcgill.ca) if you have any questions about the course.
+The course instructors for 2025 are Dr. Rowan Barrett and Dr. Anna Hargreaves, and Dr. Simon Reader (Course Coordinator).
+Please contact simon.reader [at] mcgill.ca (Dr. Simon Reader) if you have any questions about the course.

 Registration and Fees

-To register on MINERVA, you must first complete the .
+To register on MINERVA, you must first complete the application form (*link for 2025 coming soon!).
 Once your application and deposit are received, then you will be authorized to register on MINERVA.
 The course follows the standard MINERVA procedure for fall term courses, but you will not be allowed to register in MINERVA until you turn in your application form and deposit.

 Fill out the online .
 The sooner you submit your application form and deposit, the better as spaces in the course are limited.
-The course fee for 2024 is $688.37.
-The deposit on the total fee is $200; the deposit is non-refundable after May 1.
-The course fee covers the costs of providing room and board at the field station.
-See the application form for details on when the balance of the course fee is due.
+The course fee for 2025 is TBD.
+(In 2024. the course fee was $688.37).
+See the for details on when the balance of the course fee is due.
 Note that the course costs do NOT include the registration fees associated with taking the course; these vary with your residency and course load and are assessed through the Student Accounts Office.

 If you have any questions regarding the application or registration, please contact susan.gabe [at] mcgill.ca (Susan Gabe).